AitoDotAI/sarcasm-on-reddit/README.md

 # Sarcasm on Reddit

-This repository contains information and exercises to explore [Sarcasm on Reddit](https://www.kaggle.com/danofer/sarcasm) dataset.
+This repository contains information and exercises to explore the [Sarcasm on Reddit](https://www.kaggle.com/danofer/sarcasm) dataset.

 ## Key information